Everyone with a Faroese ID number has access to services from the Faroese health care system.

 Pharmacies are located in Tórshavn, Klaksvík, Tvøroyri and Runavík.
 Furthermore, there are approximately 30 pharmacy outlets throughout the islands.

-Several associations provide guidance and assistance for people with special diseases.
+Several associations provide guidance and assistance for people with special diseases or disabilities.

 The Cancer Association (in Faroese)

 The Faroese Deaf Association (in Faroese and Danish)